-The Wellness RIT aims to foster sustainable self-care skills in our residents through physical, social, and creative activities that facilitation to connection to peers and the larger community.
+The Wellness RIT aims to foster sustainable self-care skills in our residents through physical, social, and creative activities that facilitate connection to peers and the larger community.
 We are focused on promoting healthy and balanced lifestyles during residency, creating an open culture within our program to discuss stress and burnout, and providing residents with resources for help.
 Our goal is that the healthy habits and supportive community gained through participation in our activities will continue beyond residency, encouraging resiliency and preventing burnout throughout one’s career.

 Faculty Advisor: Dr. Mala Joneja